 In addition to general Policies and Student Responsibilities there are detailed procedures for specific academic adjustments.
-Other procedures will be worked out on an individual basis between the student and the Disabilities Services Staff.
+Other procedures will be worked out on an individual basis between the student and the Disability Services Staff.

 Listed below are procedures for the most common academic adjustments: